strimzi/proposals/056-zk-kraft-migration.md

 ## Motivation

-The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release.
+The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release by the Apache Kafka project while still having missing features are reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
 The ZooKeeper mode has been deprecated in Apache Kafka 3.5 while providing the migration process to KRaft mode as preview.
 The coming Apache Kafka 3.6 release will have such a migration process supported as GA and the ZooKeeper mode will be supported until Apache Kafka 3.7 (January 2024) but removed after that.
 Starting from Apache Kafka 4.0 (April 2024) only KRaft mode will be supported.